Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Padlock shackle

-Most hasps suit 6mm–10mm padlock shackles; confirm compatibility before purchasing a padlock.
+Most hasps suit 6mm–10mm padlock shackles; confirm compatibility before purchasing.

 Materials